$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Examples

 \subsubsection{OCE risk measures}

-Optimised Certainty Equivalents (OCEs) were first introduced by Ben-Tal and Teboulle \cite{ben1986expected} and later linked to risk measures on $L^\infty$ by the same authors in \cite{ben2007old}.\footnote{Note, however, that the name optimised \emph{certainty equivalent} is somewhat misleading as $\mathbb{E}[l(\eta - X)] $ is \emph{not} a certainty equivalent (since this would require to apply $l^{-1}$ from the outside).} We follow \cite[Section 5.4]{cheridito2009risk} and define the OCE risk measure associated with a loss function $l$ as the map $\OCE^{l}: H^{\Phi_{l}} \to \RR$,
+Optimised Certainty Equivalents (OCEs) were first introduced by Ben-Tal and Teboulle \cite{ben1986expected} and later linked to risk measures on $L^\infty$ by the same authors in \cite{ben2007old}.
+We follow \cite[Section 5.4]{cheridito2009risk} and define the OCE risk measure associated with a loss function $l$ as the map $\OCE^{l}: H^{\Phi_{l}} \to \RR$,